therealkevops/sa-thp-solution/README.md

 ## Development Testing

-Use these Stripe test cards to simulate various scenarios at the customer checkout:
+Use these Stripe test cards to simulate various credit card payment scenarios at the customer checkout:

 | Card Number | Scenario |
 |------------|----------|